 Are Agriculture Wells Exempt?

-Agricultural wells must be metered and the groundwater usage must be reported to the District monthly.
+If the well is non-exempt, agricultural wells must be metered and the groundwater usage must be reported to the District monthly.
 However, agricultural wells are charged reduced production fee of $1 per acre foot.

 Do I Have To Pay For The Groundwater I Pump?

-Non-exempt well owners are required to install meters on each well and report the amount of groundwater pumped each month to the District.
+Non-exempt wells are required to install meters on each well and report the amount of groundwater pumped each month to the District.
 Non-exempt wells, with the exception of agricultural wells, are required to pay a production fee in the amount of $0.10 per 1,000 gallons.
 However, agricultural wells are charged reduced production fee of $1 per acre foot.

 How Often Are Payments Required?